-Trimmed mean measures, first proposed by Bryan and Pike (1991) and Bryan and Cecchetti (1994), represent an alternative approach to measuring underlying inflation.
-Whereas exclusion measures remove some pre-specified items in every period regardless of whether or not their price changes are extreme, trimmed mean measures exclude - or more correctly down-weight10 - the impact of items based on whether or not their price changes appear to be outliers in the period in question.
-These measures represent an attempt to estimate the central part of the distribution of price changes, and provide a measure of inflation that is not excessively affected by large price changes - either increases or decreases - in individual items.
+Trimmed mean measures of underlying inflation were first proposed by Bryan and Pike (1991) and Bryan and Cecchetti (1994).
+The rationale for trimmed means is that there are sometimes very large changes in prices for particular items that have a significant effect on a conventional average of all price changes, but which are quite unrepresentative of the rest of the price changes that are observed.
+Whereas exclusion measures remove some pre-specified items in every period regardless of whether or not their price changes are extreme, trimmed mean measures exclude - or more correctly downweight9 - the impact of items based on whether or not their price changes appear to be outliers in the period in question.
+These measures represent an attempt to estimate the central part of the distribution of price changes, and to provide a measure of inflation that is not excessively affected by large price changes - either increases or decreases - in individual items.

 Formally, the trimmed mean rate of inflation is defined as the average rate of inflation after trimming away a certain percentage of the distribution of price changes at both ends of that distribution.
 In all the work that follows, we focus on symmetric trimmed means.
-The first step in calculation is to order the distribution of price changes for any period from lowest to highest.
-The n per cent trimmed mean rate of inflation for that period is calculated by excluding n per cent (taking into account the weights of the components in the CPI) from the top and bottom of the ordered distribution of price changes and then taking the weighted average of prices in the remaining central (100-2n) per cent of the distribution.
-A whole suite of such measures can be provided by trimming an increasing proportion of the distribution from either end.
-At one extreme, the 0 per cent trimmed mean corresponds to the conventional headline rate of inflation.
-At the other extreme is the weighted median or the 50 per cent trimmed mean which is the price change at the 50th percentile (by weight) of the ordered distribution of price changes.
+The first step in calculation is to order the distribution of price changes of CPI components for any period from lowest to highest.
+The n per cent trimmed mean rate of inflation for that period is calculated by excluding n per cent (taking into account the weights of the components in the CPI) from the top and bottom of the ordered distribution of price changes and then taking the weighted average of unobservable underlying inflation as to have essentially no error term, and we allow for the possibility that the noise in the headline measure may be so large that its error term dominates any regression involving headline inflation.

-10 We say 'down-weight', because even when an expenditure item is trimmed and 'excluded' it still affects the trimmed mean.
+9 We say 'down-weight', because even when an expenditure item is trimmed and 'excluded' it still affects the trimmed mean.
 In particular, the fact that an item has been trimmed in any period means that some other item which experienced a relatively high or low price change will not be trimmed.
 Trimmed mean measures are accordingly sometimes referred to as limited influence measures.